Omni Calculator logo

 • Thrust-specific fuel consumption (TSFC).

-💡 You can use the advanced mode to adjust the gravitational acceleration, or you wish to use the thrust-to-weight ratio-based input.
+💡 To adjust the gravitational acceleration, or you wish to use the thrust-to-weight ratio-based input, tick the "Show supplementary variables" checkbox at the bottom of the calculator.

 Example: Using the specific impulse calculator